Leon Ko: Career

 In 2011, his first London musical Takeaway (also the first major British Chinese musical) premiered at Theatre Royal Stratford East.

 Ko has also performed in public himself.
 In 2009, he orchestrated and performed a medley of five songs from some of his own musicals/plays at the 2009 Hong Kong Drama Awards in celebration of the 25th Anniversary of the Hong Kong Federation of Drama Societies.
 Later that year, he orchestrated and performed a medley of two songs (one of which was tailor-made for the poem Looking up at the Starry Sky (仰望星空) written by the PRC Premier Wen Jiabao) at the Cultural Show in Celebration of the 60th Anniversary of the Founding of the People's Republic of China (香港同胞慶祝中華人民共和國成立六十週年文藝晚會) together with Jacky Cheung, Yao Jue and Yang Peiyi.
 Since 2010, he has co-hosted The Shaw Prize Award Presentation Ceremony with Dodo Cheng.
 In 2018, he staged a concert titled "The Amazing Filmphony" with the Hong Kong Sinfonietta.
 The concert consisted of his film scores and songs, of which he sang three of them on stage.

-Aside from music, Ko held an antique perfume bottle exhibition entitled Time in a Bottle (尋香記) at IFC Mall in 2012.
+Aside from music, Ko held an antique perfume bottle exhibition entitled Time in a Bottle (尋香記) at IFC Mall in 2010.
 To give the exhibition a theatrical context, he divided it into 13 "scenes" using his collection of perfume bottles to tell the story of a search for true love.
+In 2024, he curated another edition of the theatrical exhibition entitled Time in a Bottle (琉璃之歌), held in The Box at Freespace in the West Kowloon Cultural District and Ishikawa Ongakudo in Kanazawa, Japan.
+This exhibition intertwines theatre, music, visual art, and scent to narrate the story of human existence, exploring themes of creation, prosperity, war, revival, and death through 12 theatrical scenes.

 Ko was a council member of the Hong Kong Academy for Performing Arts from 2015 to 2021 and was a council member of Hong Kong Arts Development Council from 2011 to 2016.